jrlearnstomath/categories-for-a-working-homemaker/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to the place I put stuff!
 ---

-This is so cool!
-Let's see what this does...

-# Can I change the url, I wonder?
-OMG the header totally worked

-Woah too much header!
-Turn it off!

-I guess I have to go back to paragraph?

-header: What about now?

-Hi, this is text
+This is a place I put stuff, for now, while I'm off learning how to prove things.